Professional selling has always been tough – and it’s not getting any easier. Research from Brevet and other sources paints a clear picture:

 4. A Balance of Strategy and Tactics

 This requires reps to use questions and active listening to understand the situation “on the ground.”
 They must also understand the impact of that information on the broader deal strategy.
-Sure, a manager can coach them through this, but elite sales reps do this intuitively.
+Sure, a manager can coach them through this, but elite sales force do this intuitively.